|Prospective Graduate FAQ|

 No, but not because I won't send you anything, but because you need to be more specific.
 Have you read all the material that's already on the Web?
 If not, then read that first.
 If so, then what specific additional information do you want?
 "More information" is simply too vague.

 No. All the information that is relevant to the admissions decision will be required in your application to the program.
 Attaching a CV or resume or anything else to an email won't make any difference and so I most likely won't read it if it's just an attachment to an email.
 However, I will read it if it is pertinent to an admissions decision—so if you want me to read it, apply, and put the material in your application, not in an unsolicited email.

-Second, a resume or CV is generally incomplete as an admissions tool, because such documents usually don't include complete transcripts and test scores.
+Second, a resume or CV is generally incomplete as an admissions tool, because such documents usually don't include complete transcripts and things like recommendation letters.
 Those are vital pieces of information, and without them, there is simply not enough information.
 There's a reason we ask for all that information in the application; we actually need that material to make an informed decision.

 Finally, even if I did read whatever you're sending in advance of your application, I could not give you a clear assessment of your chances for admission.
 This is because your odds of getting in depend as much on the other candidates as they do on your information.
 It is impossible to know based any single data point if you are likely to get in.
 I admit at most two students in any given year, so your application has to be one of the three or four best on some combination of overall quality and fit to my lab for you to even have a chance.
 I cannot know which three or four those are based on any one person's information.

 Probably not; it's a long shot at best.
 If you are not interested in computational or mathematical modeling of human performance, then your chances are very slim.
 If you do not use the word "code" as a verb, my lab is probably not the place for you.
 (This is not a knock on anyone, it's just a fit thing.)